PhD students achieve Candidacy when they have

 Each reading list typically consists of between 30 and 50 items.
 There are two types of items:

-1) Complete books
+1) Complete books and dissertations

 It is expected that in the student’s primary field (and possibly in relevant secondary fields) the reading list will include items in the original Asian language(s) appropriate to the student’s topic.